 Have you been invited to a memorial or a funeral service but aren’t sure what to expect?
 Maybe you are managing the death of a loved one for the first time and aren’t sure which service to choose.
 If you’re trying to work out the difference between a memorial service and a funeral service, this guide will explain everything you need to know.

 Memorial and funeral services are often confused with each other, but there is a distinct difference you should know.
-Learn how they are different, what to expect at each, and strategies to afford them.
+Learn how they are different, what to expect at each, and strategies to pay for them.

 Funeral service and memorial service definitions